 Cloud-based software—delivered via the internet—runs on remote servers managed by providers like AWS, Azure, and Google Cloud.
 Unlike on-prem systems, there’s no hardware setup or manual updates.
 Top applications include Microsoft 365, Salesforce, and Google Workspace.

 This transformation highlights the benefits of cloud-based software in modern organizations to ditch infrastructure headaches and accelerate innovation.
+Many businesses also ask what is cloud computing and what is a cloud, because understanding these fundamentals helps them evaluate the right cloud-based software solution for their needs.

 Key Cloud-Based Software Benefits for Developers and IT Teams